eclipse-threadx/getting-started/docs/using-azure-rtos.md

 The getting started guides in this repository extensively use the Azure RTOS for general operation as well as connecting to Azure IoT Hub.

+## CMake
+[CMake](https://cmake.org) is the mechanism used for to generate the build files that then build the final flashable binary.
+CMake was chosen as the preferred system for for Azure RTOS because of it's portability, simplicity and scalability.
+CMake is used by the core Azure RTOS components and

+### Toolchain

 ## ThreadX
 ### Threads
 ### Mutexs